 Kerry and Laura responded to several of these issues:

-Tracks – People’s existing work didn’t fit tracks well; implementation has varied.
-Provost’s office wants to see the tracks being used, but recognizes that there’s a phasing-in process that needs to occur.

-What if someone has a leadership role but is in one of these tracks?
-Deans, dept chairs, and program directors won’t look like the track they are assigned.
+Tracks – Kerry acknowledged that they expected some struggle during the phase-in because not all existing positions fit the tracks well.
+She addressed one example: a program director role that is academically focused but does not include the teaching load or research load of those tracks.
+Those positions may be categorized as faculty when they are similar to a department chair position.
 A paragraph was added to the policy making exceptions for such roles.
-This is working, but Provost’s Office has been counseling deans about positions.
-A position that is primarily administrative but teaching a class is not a faculty position.
-The dean and the faculty member need to ask what is the primary role a person is going to play in this position?
-How much does their work support academics?
-How much is teaching and research part of their job?
-For example, a job with a lot of support for research but with an uncertain or optional research agenda is a staff position.
-There’s a perception that staff is a lower status, and we all should avoid that baggage.
+This is working, but Provost’s Office has been counseling deans about particular positions.
+The task is to ask what primary role a person is going to play in this position and categorize accordingly.
+How much is teaching and research part of the position?
+For example, a position focused on supporting research but with no requirement that the person conduct research should be a staff position.
+There is a mistaken perception that the university staff designation is for lower status positions.
+The Provost’s office would like to change that perception.

-Contracts – The new policy is meant to balance the need of schools for flexibility w/needs of faculty for long-term stability by requiring schools to make longer commitments over time.
+Contracts – The new policy is meant to balance the schools’ need for flexibility with the needs of faculty for long-term stability by requiring schools to make greater commitments over time.
 It ties the job protection that ECE granted/still grants to a promotion.
-People were afraid to go up for ECE because it was and still is up or out.
-Promotion is not up or out.
-ECE was creating the same jeopardy that tenure was creating but not the same level of security.
-ECE merged two reasons why someone might not be renewed (performance and need for position) into one sentence.
-Provost’s Office wanted to provide clear reasons why someone might be non-renewed.
-The “University” not needing a high level of services was misleading; A&P faculty could in fact be reassigned and should be if they had ECE.
-There would need to be documentation of significant decline in performance or an explanation of how the position’s services are no longer needed.
-These protections are in force under the new system of promotion without the jeopardy of “up or out.”
-The Provost’s Office was trying to clean up language without limiting job security, and removing up or out.
+People were afraid to go up for ECE because it was and still is an up-or-out system.
+ECE was creating the same jeopardy found in the tenure track, without the same level of security after success.
+The new system of tying job security to promotion is not up or out.

+The ECE language in the policy was also modified for clarity.
+First, the old language merged two reasons why someone might not be renewed (performance and need for position) into one sentence.
+The Provost’s Office wanted to provide clear reasons why someone might be non-renewed.
+The need-based language for non-renewal was changed because it was misleading.
+The old language suggested a person could be non-renewed if the “University” no longer needed the position.
+This made sense for A&P faculty who could in fact be reassigned across the University.
+But, academic faculty are more tied by expertise to the school that hired them.
+The language thus ties non-renewal for academic faculty to the school’s needs.
+The Provost’s Office was trying to clean up language without changing the job security involved.

-Posy asked about people who won’t be able to be promoted because they are already “Director” etc?
+A GFC member asked about people who don’t have a path to promotion because they have a title like Director of Admissions.
 Laura explained that these positions will be staff, referencing her own position as an example of the kind that would be staff under the new policy.